Royal Wootton Bassett: Population

-The United Kingdom Census 2001 recorded the town's population as 11,043, indicating that the town tripled in population total during the previous 50 years.
+The 2001 United Kingdom census recorded the parish's population as 11,043, indicating that the town tripled in population total during the previous 50 years.
+At the 2021 census, the parish population was 13,571.
+The Office for National Statistics also define a Royal Wootton Bassett "built-up area" which excludes outlying parts of the parish such as Vastern, but includes a small part of Lydiard Tregoze parish north of the boundary on Swindon Road and Malmesbury Road; this area had a population of 13,005 in 2021.

 Since the opening of the M4 motorway in the 1970s, the town has become attractive to commuters, many travelling to the towns and cities of Swindon, Chippenham, Bath and Bristol.
 The town also has a significant Royal Air Force population due to its proximity to MoD Lyneham, which is now largely a training establishment but until 2012 was the site of RAF Lyneham.